 Test and Vaccinations

-During this age, babies will need to be prepared for their vaccinations, so it is important that appointments are scheduled for the same.
-Babies can get a bit cranky after vaccinations, so try to have a break the day after the vaccination so you can spend time with them.
-Rarely do side effects surface, but there are rare cases when they can get a bit unsettled.
+During this age, babies will need to be prepared for their vaccinations, so it is important that parents schedule appointments with the doctor.
+Babies can get a bit cranky after vaccinations, so make sure to spend lots of time with your little one on the day of and after the vaccination.
+Rarely do side effects surface, but there are cases when babies can get a bit unsettled.

-Around 6 months is when babies can get their first cold, and for first-time parents, it can be a real scary experience when they fall ill.
-It is important that you go with your gut feeling if you think your baby is feeling unwell.
-Signs that show if your baby isn’t well-included changes in deeding, rashes, vomiting, elevated temperatures, diarrhoea and changes in behaviour.
+The age of 6 months is when babies can get their first cold, and for first-time parents, it can be a scary experience when their child falls ill.
+It is important that you go with your gut feeling if you think that your baby is feeling unwell.
+Signs that indicate that your baby might not be well are changes in deeding, rashes, vomiting, elevated temperatures, diarrhoea, and changes in behaviour.

-Here are a couple of games you can introduce your baby to at this age:
+Here are a few games you can introduce to your baby at this age:

-Here, you can sit on a chair and place your knees together while placing the baby on your knees.
-He can face you with legs to any of the sides.
-Place your arms around the baby’s waist and bounce him on your knee while singing “This is the way the lady rides, tri-tree-tree” and drop them during the final TREE.
-Babies will love it when they’re dropped, and this activity helps in developing their understanding of cause and effect.
+Here, you can sit on a chair and keep your knees together, and place your baby on your knees.
+He can face you with his legs to any of the sides.
+Place your arms around the baby’s waist, and bounce him on your knee while singing, this is the way the lady rides, tree-tree-tree, and drop them during the final tree.
+Babies will love it when they’re bouncing, and this activity helps in developing their understanding of cause and effect.

 [Also Read: 5 Months Old Baby Games and Activities]